tdensmore/docker-workshop/3-deploy/solution/solution.md

 ### Deploying to a Kubernetes cluster

+#### Kubernetes Cluster

+You can use Kind (Kubernetes IN Docker) to run a local Kubernetes cluster.
+This comes with Docker Desktop.

+KinD is a tool for running local Kubernetes clusters using Docker containers as nodes.
+It was developed by the Kubernetes team to make it easier to test and develop Kubernetes itself.

+#### Kubernetes Deployment

 You can use `compose-bridge convert` to convert your docker-compose.yml file to a Kubernetes deployment.

 ```bash